gfoot/gf-rv16/README.md

 encoded reasonably in a 16-bit encoding space, and can execute on a relatively simple back end core)

+See the wiki on github for more information: https://github.com/gfoot/gf-rv16/wiki

 # Python tools